PythonSwapCoin/LLM-finance-arena/BACKEND_SETUP.md

 - Runs indefinitely until manually stopped (or until `MAX_SIMULATION_DAYS` if configured)

 ### Historical Mode
-- Uses real historical data from a specified week (Mon-Fri)
+- Uses real historical data from a specified date range (trading days only)
 - Runs at accelerated speed (configurable via `SIM_MARKET_MINUTES_PER_TICK`)
-- Can be configured to auto-stop after a set number of days via `MAX_SIMULATION_DAYS`, or run indefinitely if not set
+- Can be configured to auto-stop after a set number of days via `MAX_SIMULATION_DAYS`, or by setting `HISTORICAL_SIMULATION_END_DATE`
 - Requires Yahoo Finance access (no API key needed)

 ### Hybrid Mode